-Appointing a sole executor might be risky - he or she may die before you do or shortly after you, or may renounce his or her position.
+Appointing a sole executor might be risky - they may die before you do or shortly after you, or may renounce their position.
 A single executor is generally most suitable if that person is young and also your principal beneficiary.

 Anyone over the age of 18, of sound mind and not in prison, can be an executor.

-A child can be appointed as an executor, but he cannot act until he is 18 years old.
+A child can be appointed as an executor, but they cannot act until they are 18 years old.
 Beneficiaries can be executors.

 The most common choices are:

-Executors will need to be around after your death, so avoid old people and people who live at a great distance.
+Executors will need to be around after your death, so avoid older people and people who live at a great distance.

 Consider how old your executors will be in ten years' time.
-If you choose someone who is 60 now, she might be 75 when she has the responsibility you give to her of looking after a trust!
+If you choose someone who is 60 now, they might be 75 when they have the responsibility of looking after a trust!
 There is not much point in choosing someone now aged over 60.

 Who you choose will also depend on:

 There may be several candidates in this category.
 It is most unlikely that they will think in similar ways or have similar ideas about how to deal with your assets.
-As an executor, one person may want to sell your house quickly because, as a beneficiary as well, he wants his share of the money fast.
-Another person may want to sell quickly because he is nervous that there will be no other bidder.
+As an executor, one person may want to sell your house quickly because, as a beneficiary as well, they want their share of the money fast.
+Another person may want to sell quickly because they is nervous that there will be no other bidder.
 A third may be insistent on obtaining the best possible price, no matter how long it takes.

 If you do choose family, consider an absolute limit of three; preferably make it two.